bsbiro/bsbiro.github.io/_projects/2022-05-01-living-plant-construction.md

 ---
 layout: project
 title: living plant construction
-description: a connector unit for constructing spaces out of living plants using grafting
+description: >
+  This project is an exploration of using living plant material for constructing modular structures through connector units.
+The two main inspirations for the project are the concept of … developed by Yona Friedman and the architectural practice Baubotanik.
+The final outcome of the project is a set of connector units allowing for joining pieces of living plants through grafting.
 summary: a connector unit for constructing spaces out of living plants using grafting
 image: pt.png
 hover: connector 5.png